Netherlands: Floods

 Over the centuries, the Dutch coastline has changed considerably as a result of natural disasters and human intervention.

-On 14 December 1287, St. Lucia's flood affected the Netherlands and Germany, killing more than 50,000 people in one of the most destructive floods in recorded history.
-The St. Elizabeth flood of 1421 and the mismanagement in its aftermath destroyed a newly reclaimed polder, replacing it with the 72 km2 Biesbosch tidal floodplains in the south-centre.
-The huge North Sea flood of February 1953 caused the collapse of several dikes in the south-west of the Netherlands; more than 1,800 people drowned in the flood.
-The Dutch government subsequently instituted a large-scale programme, the "Delta Works", to protect the country against future flooding, which was completed over a period of more than thirty years.
+On 14 December 1287, St. Lucia's flood affected the Netherlands and neighbouring Germany, killing more than 50,000 people in one of the most destructive floods in recorded history.
+The St. Elizabeth flood of 1421 and the mismanagement in its aftermath destroyed a newly reclaimed polder, replacing it with the 72 km2 Biesbosch tidal floodplains.
+The huge North Sea flood of February 1953 caused the collapse of several dikes in the southwest Netherlands; more than 1,800 people drowned.
+The Dutch government subsequently instituted a large-scale programme, the "Delta Works", to protect the country against future flooding, which was completed over a period of more than 40 years.

-The impact of disasters was, to an extent, increased through human activity.
+The consequences of disasters were, to an extent, increased through human activity.
 Relatively high-lying swampland was drained to be used as farmland.
-The drainage caused the fertile peat to contract and ground levels to drop, upon which groundwater levels were lowered to compensate for the drop in ground level, causing the underlying peat to contract further.
-Additionally, until the 19th-century peat was mined, dried, and used for fuel, further exacerbating the problem.
-Centuries of extensive and poorly controlled peat extraction lowered an already low land surface by several metres.
+The drainage caused the fertile peat to contract and ground levels to drop; groundwater levels were lowered to compensate, causing the underlying peat to contract further.
+Additionally, until the 19th century peat was mined, dried, and used for fuel, further exacerbating the problem.
 Even in flooded areas, peat extraction continued through turf dredging.

-Because of the flooding, farming was difficult, which encouraged foreign trade, the result of which was that the Dutch were involved in world affairs since the early 14th/15th century.

 To guard against floods, a series of defences against the water were contrived.
 In the first millennium AD, villages and farmhouses were built on hills called terps.
 Later, these terps were connected by dikes.
 In the 12th century, local government agencies called "waterschappen" ("water boards") or "hoogheemraadschappen" ("high home councils") started to appear, whose job it was to maintain the water level and to protect a region from floods; these agencies continue to exist.
 As the ground level dropped, the dikes by necessity grew and merged into an integrated system.
-By the 13th century windmills had come into use to pump water out of areas below sea level.
+By the 13th century windmills had come into use to pump water.
 The windmills were later used to drain lakes, creating the famous polders.

 In 1932 the Afsluitdijk ("Closure Dike") was completed, blocking the former Zuiderzee (Southern Sea) from the North Sea and thus creating the IJsselmeer (IJssel Lake).
 It became part of the larger Zuiderzee Works in which four polders totalling 2500 km2 were reclaimed from the sea.

 The Netherlands is one of the countries that may suffer most from climate change.
 Not only is the rising sea a problem, but erratic weather patterns may cause the rivers to overflow.